-For any applicant having a single (first time AHFA funded) Multifamily Housing Revenue Bond Project, the applicant may not submit a first-time competitive application unless, at the time of application, (i) that Project is complete (that is, the construction/rehabilitation is 100% complete per the Quarterly Status Report effective as of the date of application), (ii) that Project has provided satisfactory documentation to AHFA that it has reached 90% occupancy, and (iii) the AHFA-engaged third-party construction consultant has performed the on-site inspection and cleared any findings.
+For any applicant having a single (first time AHFA funded) Multifamily Housing Revenue Bond Project, the applicant may not submit a first-time competitive application (applicants applying for workforce housing tax credits are exempt) unless, at the time of application, (i) that Project is complete (that is, the construction/rehabilitation is 100% complete per the Quarterly Status Report effective as of the date of application), (ii) that Project has provided satisfactory documentation to AHFA that it has reached 90% occupancy, and (iii) the AHFA-engaged third-party construction consultant has performed the on-site inspection and cleared any findings.
 Projects funded with HUD Capital Fund Program funds, HUD Choice Neighborhood Funds, or HUD's Rental Assistance Demonstration Program are exempt from this requirement.